 Megan’s Law, less commonly known as the Sexual Offender (Jacob Wetterling) Act of 1994, is a federal law requiring all states to make information about certain sex offenders available to the public.
 This is accomplished primarily through the Sex Offender Registry, which exists in every state and can be accessed through the internet.
 While all states have registries, all registries aren’t the same.
 On the contrary, each state has its own body of laws pertaining to registerable offenses, requirements for registrants, and other factors.
-In this article, the child pornography defense lawyers of Krasner & Long will explain when out-of-state offenders must register in Pennsylvania.
+In this article, child pornography defense lawyer Lloyd Long will explain when out-of-state offenders must register in Pennsylvania.

 In Pennsylvania, the body of statutes collectively known as Megan’s Law can be found at 42 Pa.
 Cons.
 Stat. § 9799.10 et seq.
 Individuals must register for convictions of sex offenses including but not limited to:

 For more detailed information on this topic, please refer to our article about which offenses require registration in Pennsylvania and if sex offenders have to notify neighbors in Pennsylvania.

 If a convicted offender fails to comply with Pennsylvania’s registration requirements, he or she is committing a third or second degree felony and may thus be subject to penalties including a maximum fine of $15,000 and a maximum prison sentence of seven years, or a maximum fine of $25,000 and a maximum sentence of 10 years, respectively.
 Needless to say, these harsh penalties give offenders tremendous incentive to comply with the state’s registration laws.